Read This First

 Prompt 1: Write an essay on the overconfidence of LLMs.
 Use the following exchange between myself and Gemini as an example.
 Note that Gemini repeatedly speaks with confidence that it finally has the correct answer.
 Organize the essay into the following sections.

-The central claim is this: This formula successfully randomizes the order of characters in a string located in cell J18.
+In plain terms: This formula successfully randomizes the order of characters in a string located in cell J18.

 to create a more parsimonious formula for randomizing a string of text.
 The goal was to simplify an existing formula: